 At my new internship, I got to see what was in the bottom drawer: rejected queries.
 For over an hour, I read query after query.
 The rejected queries all had repeated mistakes.
 Here's some of the most common ones: Misspellings One writer wrote aknolegments instead of acknowledgements.
 Spelling, especially in the writing career, is essential. … Continue reading Common query mistakes

 Write an awesome hook sentence.
 The hook sentence is the most important part of your query.
-It grabs the agent’s attention and keeps his/her/they reading.
+It grabs the agent’s attention and keeps them reading.
 Usually, it mentions an interesting part of the plot as well.
 Hook sentences are difficult to make, so don’t get discouraged if it takes a long time to find the … Continue reading Query letter structure

 After editing your query letter to the best it can be, it's time to find literary agents.
-Here are some tips on how to find some: Acknowledgements section Find books that are similar to yours, and go to the acknowledgments section.
+Here are some tips on how to find some: acknowledgmentS section Find books that are similar to yours, and go to the acknowledgments section.
 Writers thank their literary agent there most of the time, especially if the agent … Continue reading How to find a literary agent